 D5.
 Name Invocation of other services in data delivery Category Manifestation Weight 40% Question type Multiple choice (1 answer possible) Rationale This item examines the ability of the digital public service to interact and connect with other services to accomplish specific tasks for the data, information and knowledge delivery.
 An orchestration service is used to describe business process activities for web services in order define how they can be This item examines a technical behavioral interoperability manifestation that facilitates the digital public service to deliver data, information, knowledge towards its end users (in terms of user experience).
 This item is compliant with the EIRA ABB Orchestration Service.
 Question To what extent is the digital public service able to invoke other services to deliver data, information and knowledge?
-The digital public service does not invoke any other service to deliver data, information, knowledge to other services The digital public service invokes other services to deliver data, information, knowledge to other services in an ad-hoc manner The digital public service uses an orchestration service to invoke other services to deliver data, information and knowledge.
-The digital public service uses an orchestration service described in a standardised format (e.g. written in WS-BPEL) to invoke other services to deliver data, information and knowledge The digital public service uses a cloud orchestration service described in a standardised format (e.g. written in Topology and Orchestration Specification for Cloud Applications (TOSCA)) to invoke other services to deliver data, information and knowledge Examples New parents could get a birth certificate, register for parental leave, and access other relevant services through one easy process instead of interacting with multiple agencies Instead of visiting multiple websites or apps, people could navigate and access information and services in one place Using the same solution for recurring service transactions, such as identification or payment Question logic Next question
+The service does not invoke any other service to deliver data, information, knowledge to other services The service invokes other services to deliver data, information, knowledge to other services in an ad-hoc manner The service uses an orchestration service to invoke other services to deliver data, information and knowledge The service uses an orchestration service described in a standardised format (e.g. written in WS-BPEL) to invoke other services to deliver data, information and knowledge The service uses a cloud orchestration service described in a standardised format (e.g. written in Topology and Orchestration Specification for Cloud Applications (TOSCA)) to invoke other services to deliver data, information and knowledge Such functionality is not applicable or is not necessary (according to the scope of the service) No answer Examples New parents could get a birth certificate, register for parental leave, and access other relevant services through one easy process instead of interacting with multiple agencies Instead of visiting multiple websites or apps, people could navigate and access information and services in one place

+Using the same solution for recurring service transactions, such as identification or payment